SU patrons should swipe your Gull Card to enter the building during all open hours.

-In the fall semester, the Library Service Desk will be open for SU patrons to borrow library materials, but many services, policies, and procedures will be different in response to the COVID-19 pandemic.
-We will offer both in-person and contactless options for borrowing library materials.
+The Library Service Desk is open for SU patrons to borrow library materials, but many services, policies, and procedures continue to be different in response to the COVID-19 pandemic.
+We offer both in-person and contactless options for borrowing library materials.
 For in-person service, please be sure to bring your Gull Card.

-Our curbside pickup service will continue for many library materials (most books and DVDs).
+Our curbside pickup service continues for many library materials (most books and DVDs).
 You can request items through the online catalog on the library homepage, and pick them up outside the GAC without any in-person contact.
 For more information on using this service, please visit our Curbside Pickup page.

 Students and faculty who need an article or book chapter in the SU Libraries collection can place a request to have these items scanned and uploaded to your Interlibrary Loan account.
 Please note: if you are requesting access to a book chapter in our collection, please provide the page numbers and/or chapter titles you need in the Notes field on the request form.

 Find the item using the search box on the SU Libraries home page.

 Click on the item title in the results list, and then click on the Find It link under Check Availability.

 In the new window that opens, click on Request it from Interlibrary Loan.